polterguy/micro/help-files/Micro/19 - Extension widgets - MySQL Datagrid.md

 - __[page-size]__ - How many items your datagrid should retrieve during databind invocations.
 This argument is optional, and defaults to 10.
 - __[databind]__ - Whether or not the datagrid should be initially databound.
 This argument is optional, and it defaults to _"true"_.
 - __[headers]__ - If you don't want to render any headers _at all_ for your datagrid, you can provide this argument, and set its value to a boolean _"false"_.
+- __[.row]__ - An optional collection of arguments supplied to your rows as a whole during databind invocations.

 All arguments besides the above, will be applied to your datagrid's root widget, allowing you to for instance override your table's CSS class, etc. Below is an example of changing some of its attributes.